 ADULT NEUROPSYCHOLOGY-CLINICAL TRAINING EXPERIENCES

-(Clinical training experiences comprise a minimum of 50% of the resident’s time.)
+(Clinical training experiences comprise approximately 50% of the resident’s time.)

 General Neuropsychology Clinic: The adult neuropsychology resident conducts outpatient evaluations for adult and geriatric patients with a wide array of presenting cognitive, emotional, and behavioral conditions.
 A psychometrist model is used for the majority of the assessments, with the resident responsible for interviewing, interpreting, writing clinical reports, and providing feedback.
+Residents are expected, on average, to see approximately 4-6 clinic cases per week (with a psychometrist).
 Residents also provide inpatient consultation services on a rotating basis.
 A goal of this program is to ensure that all residents gain experience with patients across the entire lifespan.
 As such, all Michigan Medicine residents will complete a 4-month experience that involves assessment of pediatric patients.

 Postdoctoral residents regularly staff interdisciplinary clinics with medical residents and attending medical staff.
 Required experiences for Michigan Medicine residents include Cognitive Disorders Clinic, Bariatric Clinic, and Pediatric Clinics for ADHD and neurodevelopmental disorders.
 These experiences include integration of neuropsychological assessment data with neurological and medical evaluations and discussion about aspects of the case along with teaching by attending staff.
 Additional experiences are available across institutions (Michigan Medicine and VAAAHS).